the kawayoku inception

 promoting dominant discourse to reinforce militaristic policies and strategies through familiar idioms for the Gen Z and other kinds of palatable representation for a global audience.

 The archive was composed by selecting the materials one by one,

 So far the projects developed a visual digital archive of nearly 32.000 images, videos, screenshots, memes, reels etc. able to trace and give shape to the phenomenon of digital militarism, online platforms’unconventional propaganda strategies entangled with cuteness and hypersexualization.

-This project represents an ever-expanding archive model: it grows according to how much the reference internet communities grow.
+The Kawayoku Inception is an ever-expanding archive model: it grows according to the ecosystem of micro and macro Internet communities it explores.

 The archive is the starting point that developed a speculative hybrid laboratory on the contemporary mutation of violence in online visual cultures, that aims to foster radical imagination and critical thinking applied to artistic processing and visual representation offering a combination of investigative and analytic methods for a hands-on experiment with a paradoxical futuristic design.

 My area of research examines and interconnects :